Disability Services (DS)

 - New information, not previously available to the Grievance Committee, which may have affected the outcome of the Grievance Committee’s decision, has become available.

-Any appeal of the Grievance Committee’s decision must be put in writing and presented to the VPAA’s office within 10 school days of the student having been notified of the decision of the Grievance Committee.
-The VPAA will inform the student in writing of his decision as soon as possible, but no later than 30 days after he receives the appeal.
-The VPAA may also inform the Grievance Committee, the SSC and/or the DAC of the VPAA’s decision.
-The VPAA’s decision on the appeal will be final.
+Any appeal of the Grievance Committee’s decision must be put in writing and presented to the Senior VPAA’s office within 10 school days of the student having been notified of the decision of the Grievance Committee.
+The Senior VPAA will inform the student in writing of his decision as soon as possible, but no later than 30 days after he receives the appeal.
+The Senior VPAA may also inform the Grievance Committee, Disability Services and/or the DAC of the Senior VPAA’s decision.
+The Senior VPAA’s decision on the appeal will be final.

-All forms can be obtained by contacting the Grievance Committee Chair or the SSC.
+All forms can be obtained by contacting the Grievance Committee Chair..